 Based on business requirements for the new Project; create, Save and Activate each of the Kit Templates needed for the Collections and the Collection Sites.

 The same kit template can be used for multiple Collection Sites.
 However, barcode labels must be defined with label codes that will make each kit template barcode label unique.

+To define barcode label format for kits and kit contents:

+Connect to the database and perform below queries:

+Barcode template:

+Make entries into the RPM_BARCODE table.

+The IDENTIFIER_TYPE_ID column determines which barcode is for what entity

+(See BIO_IDENTIFIER_TYPE table).

+For ease of use, make a copy the current entry for IDENTIFIER_TYPE_ID = 2 and use the below text for the label format:

+[identifierMasterDomain.identifierLabel]{TAB}[TemplateContentDomain.labelCode][COPY_TO_IDENTIFIER]

+Label Code

+This is sourced from the RPM_LABEL_CODE table.

+You will need to make another entry in that table.

 Multiple kit templates can be created.
 The same set of kit templates can be used for multiple sites.
 Example: You can create a kit template for the Initial collection event, then a second kit template for a Follow-up event, and a third kit template for a Final event.
 The same kit templates can be used for multiple sites with the same events.